Uma Musume Pretty Derby (TV)

 Mejiro Ryan's racing costume features a striped shirt as a reference to the New York Mets, as the real racehorse (1987-2016) was named after American baseball legend Nolan Ryan.

 The real Symboli Rudolf (1981-2011) was nicknamed "Emperor" (皇帝, Kōtei) for his dominant career, with 13 wins in his 16-race career - including the 1984 Japanese Classic Triple Crown (Satsuki Shō, Tōkyō Yūshun, and Kikuka-shō), as well as Japanese Horse of the Year award in 1984 and 1985.
 He was also named after Rudolf I of Germany.
 The uma musume incarnation wears a green racing costume as a reference to the racing silk worn by the jockeys who raced with the racehorse.
+Her theme song "Seven" is named after the real racehorse's seven G1 wins.
 The real Symboli Rudolf's progeny includes Tokai Teio and Tsurumaru Tsuyoshi.

 The real Air Groove (1993-2013) was nicknamed "Empress" (皇后) for her dominant performance during her career - especially against male horses.
 In her 19-race career from 1995 to 1998, she won nine races, including the 1995 Hanshin Juvenile Fillies, the 1996 Yushun Himba (Japanese Oaks), and the 1997 Autumn Tenno Sho.
 In 1997, Air Groove became the first mare to receive the Japanese Horse of the Year award.

-Former jockey and horse racing commentator Yutaka Take makes a cameo appearance as himself in episode 5.
-He is the most successful jockey in Japanese horse racing history, having a total of 4,549 wins under the JRA and 201 wins under the National Association of Racing (NAR).
+Veteran jockey Yutaka Take makes a cameo appearance as a racing commentator in episode 5.
+He is the most successful jockey in Japanese horse racing history, having a total of 4,643 wins under the JRA and 201 wins under the National Association of Racing (NAR).

-In episode 6, Gold Ship ties a ribbon around Mejiro McQueen's tail.
-In horse racing, ribbons are used to warn people that the racehorse has a tendency to kick.
+In episode 6, Gold Ship ties a pink ribbon around Mejiro McQueen's tail.
+In horse racing, a pink ribbon indicates that the horse is a mare in estrus ("in heat").

-The donut-eating contest in episode 6 is loosely based on the 1988 Arima Kinen, which the real Oguri Cap won after Super Creek was disqualified for skewing and blocking the path of Mejiro Durren before the finish line.
+The donut-eating contest in episode 6 is loosely based on the 1988 Arima Kinen, in which the real Oguri Cap and Tamamo Cross (1984-2003) finished first and second, respectively.
+Super Creek finished third, but was disqualified for skewing and blocking the path of Mejiro Durren on the final stretch.
 The race itself was re-enacted in Uma Musume: Cinderella Gray.

 The race in episode 7 is based on the 1998 Autumn Tennō Shō, when the real Silence Suzuka suffered a compound fracture on his left front leg while leading the race.
-After a veterinarian determined that the fracture could not be properly healed, officials set up a tent at the racecourse and euthanized the four-year-old horse.
-El Condor Pasa winning the race is fictional, as the real racehorse was ineligible to participate at JRA Classic races such as the Tennō Shō due to his foreign birth.
+The racehorse was able to slow down and veer off the track to keep jockey Yutaka Take safe before collapsing.
+Due to the extent of the fracture, officials set up a tent at the racecourse and euthanized the four-year-old horse.
+El Condor Pasa winning the race is fictional, as the real racehorse was ineligible to participate at JRA Classic races such as the Tennō Shō due to his foreign birth; in real life, the race was won by Offside Trap (1991-2011).

 You can contribute information to this page, but first you must login or register |